r13ef/IsIrreduciblyQunatified/README.md

 edges::Vector{Vector{Vector{Int64}}} = [[[0,0],[1,2],[3,4]],[[0,1],[2,3]],[[0,2],[1,4]],[[0,3],[1,1]],[[0,4],[2,2]]]
 ```

-In this program, we always assume that the interaction is exhangeable.
+In this program, we always assume that the interaction is exchangeable.
-Therefore, you don't need to add edges that are symmetric to the others.
+Therefore, you don't need to add vertices that are symmetric to the others.
-In this case, that means you don't need to add the vertices [2,1] in the list [[0,0],[1,2],[3,4]].
+In our example, that means you don't need to add the vertex [2,1] in the list [[0,0],[1,2],[3,4]].
+It will be automatically added.

 > [!CAUTION]
 > You need to set the edges, but they must not be empty.
 If they are empty, it will cause an error in the next step.